Starting a WordPress Blog on a Budget

 The last of the plugins that I’m going to recommend to you, is Yoast SEO.
 For those of you who are just starting out and don’t know what that is: SEO stands for Search Engine Optimisation.
 Essentially, you want to use SEO to improve your ranking in search engine results.
 For example, if you write about blogging and someone searches the term “blogging” in Google, you want your page to appear as far atop as possible.
 There is a lot that goes into these rankings and I’m far from an expert.
 Anywho, this plugin checks the SEO of your posts and pages and tells you what you can do to improve them.
 This surely can’t be bad, can it?

 That’s my roundup of the most useful free WordPress plugins that I’ve found so far.
 What do you reckon?
 Did you find some that you are going to use for your site as well?
-Let me know how you go in the comments.
-Also, if you are looking for something more specific, let me know as well and I’ll try my best to point you in the right direction.
-Or if you know a few awesome plugins that you think could be really useful for a new blogger, please share them in the comments.
+Pin this post for future reference.
+Or be a great friend and share it with someone you know is looking for free WordPress plugins.
+Also, if you are looking for something more specific, let me know in the comments and I’ll try my best to point you in the right direction.
+Also, if you know a few awesome free WordPress plugins that you think could be really useful for a new blogger, I’d love for you to share them in the comments.
 Thanks!